auth0-samples/auth0-aspnetcore-webapi-samples/Samples/hs256/README.md

 ## Calling the API

-Go to `http://localhost:3010/api/public` in Postman (or your web browser) to access the ping API endpoint.
-To access the secure endpoint you will need to [obtain an access token](https://auth0.com/docs/tokens/access-token#how-to-get-an-access-token) and then pass the access token as a **Bearer** token in the **Authorization** header when calling the `http://localhost:3010/api/private` endpoint.
+Go to `http://localhost:5000/api/public` in Postman (or your web browser) to access the ping API endpoint.
+To access the secure endpoint you will need to [obtain an access token](https://auth0.com/docs/tokens/access-token#how-to-get-an-access-token) and then pass the access token as a **Bearer** token in the **Authorization** header when calling the `http://localhost:5000/api/private` endpoint.

 ## Important Snippets

-### 1. Register Authenticatio Services
+### 1. Register Authentication Services

 ```csharp
 // Startup.cs